aphedges/example-repo/README.md

 ## Contributing

-This project uses [pre-commit](https://pre-commit.com/), which is automatically installed with the rest of the development requirements.
+This project uses various code quality tooling, all of which is automatically installed with the rest of the development requirements.

-Pre-commit checks can now run automatically when you make a commit.
-If you want to run a subset of checks for formatting `make precommit` still runs some checks.
+All checks can be run with `make check`, and some additional automatic changes can be run with `make fix`.

 ## License